grogfx/dotfiles/README.md

 # my-configs

 My personal configs.
-Most of them are git configs.
+Most of them are vim configs.